-Student's perception of student behaviour at the school was again, lower than expected.
-This issue was raised during the school's 2014 review and has been flagged as an area that will be addressed.
+In 2017, there was an improvement in the student's perception of student behaviour.
+This issue was raised during the school's 2014 review and was flagged as an area that needed to be addressed.

-There were slight improvements this year in student's perception of student morale, teacher empathy, purposeful teaching, learning confidence, student motivation, connectedness to peers.
+However, in 2017, there was a decrease in student's perception of student morale, teacher empathy, purposeful teaching, student motivation and connectedness to peers.